 Land of Smiles Thailand

 Dear Readers.
-I am now living in Pattaya City and have for the past 25 years.
+I am now living in Pattaya City and have for about 20 years.
 In this time I would like my readers to understand the difficulties, pleasures and unusual circumstances that I am faced with on a daily basis of living in a Buddhism country.

 I arrived in the Land of Smiles on 12 April 1992 cleared customs jumped into a taxi and off to my destination of Pattaya on the eastern seaboard of Thailand.
-My vendor friend has informed this time of the year I would enjoy as some particular events take place.
-However he didn't enlarge on what?
-Off I went.
-Arrived at the Nice Hotel on soi 2nd road booked in by a very lovely lady.
+My vendor friend had informed that this time of the year I would enjoy as some particular events take place.
+However he didn't enlarge on what.
+I arrived at the Nice Hotel on soi 2nd road booked in by a very lovely lady.
 Of course not known where I am or where to go is the first thoughts I have.
 Therefore some expeditions were required to suss the place out.

 The following morning arose early and headed for breakfast.
 The town appeared normal same as the day before, what was this Songkran all about.
 Ate breakfast and then realised the intensity of the heat and humidity and decided to have an afternoon in my room and later go out when the temperature had dropped.
-Around 7 pm I thought about going out, got dressed and headed for the local bar in which I had previouly attended.
+Around 7 pm got dressed and headed for the local bar in which I had previouly attended.

 Songkran starts in the North of Thailand Chiang mai and works its way down to Bangkok and onto Pattaya and its all suposed to be 2 to 3 days in Chiang mai then the rest in Bangkok and Pattaya.
 As Pattaya has became a bigger city in recent years.
 Naglua and Jontiem have became part of Pattaya city and now instead of 2 days in Naglua, 2 days in Jontiem 3 days in Pattaya its just became a full week and some additional days in other areas.
 For me this time of year, Im either out of the country, away from the tourist areas or stocked up and indoors for the complete period.